ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Errors_as_Values.md

 ## Handling Multiple Arguments

 We could continue adding features to our `Result` library until it becomes a complete solution.
-However, others have worked on this problem so it makes more sense to reuse their libraries.
+However, others have worked on this problem, so it makes more sense to reuse their libraries.
 The most popular Python library that includes this extra functionality is [Returns](https://github.com/dry-python/returns).
 `Returns` includes other features, but we will only focus on `Result`.